Vimal1020/PelSoftLabs_Assignment/README.md

 # PelSoftLabs_Assignment

-# Please provide the initial records using this query
+# Provide the initial records using this query

 INSERT INTO tbl_Product ( ProductName, Size, Price, MfgDate, Category) VALUES